-In addition to higher-quality leads and a better ROI, LinkedIn clicks are 500% more likely to generate quality conversions.
+In addition to higher-quality leads and a better ROI, Linkedin converts at an astonishingly high rate compared to competitors.
+A recent Hubspot study showed, LinkedIn site visitors’ conversion rate is 277% higher than other competitors.
 If you operate in B2B sales or an industry that targets high-value professionals, these lucrative, quality conversions are exactly what you want.

 As for Google Ads, LinkedIn again proves its superiority for more targeted, niche marketing.
 In terms of costs, Google Ads cost between $1 and $2.
 However, this price can increase a great deal if you need to compete for popular keywords.
 Google Ads is also best utilized for intent-driven searches.
 This means that it delivers ads to users who search for a specific thing.